 If you infringe on a trademark of another person, in you will have to stop using the trademark and you will have to adopt a new trademark.
 This will involve expending money in rebranding and marketing under a new trademark. and This could cause unnecessary disruptions to your trade and your business.

 What is Trademark Infringement?

 A trademark is a symbol, phrase, word, name, or any mark that distinguishes one product, company, business, or organization from another.
 One must register a trademark in order to be afforded statutory protection under the Trademarks Act.
-If someone makes use of a trademark that has been registered, without the consent of the owner, it is considered as trademark infringement.
+If someone makes use of a trademark that has been registered, without the consent of the owner, it is considered as trademark infringement in South Africa.
 Typically, these infringements may be deliberated in order to cause confusion and deceive a client base, in an attempt to increase sales and generate a profit.

 How to Take Action

 When you have registered your trademark, you should conduct cursory investigations to ensure that there is no infringements of your trademark.
 If you have identified an infringement on your trademark, you should take steps to stop the infringement.